Aditya-PS-05/Aditya-PS-05/README.md

 - [Visirs](https://github.com/Aditya-PS-05/visirs) A rust library to visually group images and videos.
 - [Codesm](https://github.com/Aditya-PS-05/codesm) An AI coding agent built for terminal with Python.
 - [Piq](https://github.com/Aditya-PS-05/piq) Local-first bucket list app for Android.
 Dump things you want to try, shake your phone, do the thing.
 Flutter + SQLite, zero accounts, zero cloud.
 Live at http://piq.adityaps.work
+- [Glintly](https://github.com/Aditya-PS-05/Glintly)  Glintly lets users describe an app in plain English and watch an AI agent build it in real time .
+Live at http://glintly.adityaps.work

 You can also find me on: